OskarJakubanis/Analysis_CO2_Emissions/README.md

 ## 🧾 Data Sources

-* `emissions.db` – SQLite database containing CO₂ emissions, population, and year-by-country records from Our World in Data.
+* `ANALYSIS_CO2.db` – SQLite database containing CO₂ emissions, population, and year-by-country records from Our World in Data.

 ---